jyates2006/PowerDuo/README.md

 ## Features

 The PowerDuo module allows you to interact with the Duo Security Admin API, providing a wide range of functions to manage various Duo objects.
-All functions within the module **follow the standard PowerShell format of Verb-Noun** (e.g., `Get-DuoUser`, `New-DuoUser`) [3].
+All functions within the module **follow the standard PowerShell format of Verb-Noun** (e.g., `Get-DuoUser`, `New-DuoUser`).

 Some key capabilities include: